 Luca’s band have taken to social media to vent their frustration and others are getting into the debate.
-Some accuse the original Inhaler of just seeking publicity.
-(Never!)
-Noel Gallagher’s daughter has responded to tell Luca’s band to ‘Get a Life’.
+Some accuse the original Inhaler of just seeking publicity (never!).
+Noel Gallagher’s daughter has responded to tell Luca’s band to “get a life”.

 My suggestion would also be that after the exams are done the bands take a rain check on the name Inhaler.
-When I heard it I assumed it must have a new or second meaning that I did not know about but my searches drew a blank and I was repeatedly brought back to ‘Plastic devices containing broncho dilating drugs (Salbutamol sulphate being the most common) that relieve bronchospasms in asthmatic people.’
-Sort of not a lot of fun.
-Surely you can do better than that boys!
+When I heard it I assumed it must have a new or second meaning that I did not know about but my searches drew a blank and I was repeatedly brought back to the definition: ‘plastic devices containing broncho-dilating drugs (Salbutamol Sulphate being the most common) that relieve bronchospasms in asthmatic people’.
+Not a lot of fun – surely you can do better than that boys!